jcquiles/typescript/README.md

 # Typescript with Amazon CDK
-This is a project using Typescript with Amazon CDK to create two s3 buckets with infrastrucutre as software.
-An s3 bucket with encryption and one without.
+This is a project using Typescript with Amazon CDK to create s3 buckets with infrastrucutre as software.
+Creates encrypted s3 bucket.

 ## High Level Overview: